DeepLearningPracticalGroup/HandwrittenDocAnalysis/src/task1/README.md

 ---

-### 📝 Text Translation (Optional)
+### Text Translation (Optional)

 Use `translation.py` to translate Aesop’s fables or other `.txt` files.
 Translated `.txt` files are already available in the `text_files/` folder.
-If you add your own files, you must specify whether they are for training or validation in the YOLO step.
+If you add your own files, you must implicitly modify the scroll generation script and specify whether they are for training or validation and place them in the correct directory.

 ---

-### 🖼️ Synthetic Data Generation
+### Synthetic Data Generation

-Run the following scripts to create synthetic scroll images:
+Run the following script to create synthetic scroll images:
-- `create_random_scrolls.py`: Generates random scrolls using the cleaned characters and noise maps.
+- `scrolls_generator.py`: Generates random scrolls using the cleaned characters and noise maps, involving both random n-grams and existing text.

-- `create_text_scrolls.py`: Generates scrolls from Hebrew `.txt` files.
+The script relies on the cleaned character set (`monkbrill_clean/`) and binarized noise maps (`noise_maps/binarized/`).

-These scripts rely on the cleaned character set (`monkbrill_clean/`) and binarized noise maps (`noise_maps/binarized/`).
+The scrolls are stored inside `dataset/synthetic_scrolls_text` and `dataset/synthetic_scrolls_random`.
 ---

-### ✂️ Line Segmentation
+### Line Segmentation

 Use `line_segmentation.py` to segment the scrolls into individual lines.

-This creates a `segmented_scrolls/` folder, which is used for training YOLO.
+The scrolls are stored inside `dataset/segmented_scrolls_random` and `dataset/segmented_scrolls_text`.
+These are used to train YOLO (specified in hebrew.yaml and hebrew_ft.yaml respectively).

 ---

-### 🧠 Train the Detector
+### Train the Detector

-Run `train_detector.py` to train the YOLO model on the segmented scrolls using your dataset and configuration (`src/hebrew.yaml`, etc.).
+Run `train_detector.py` to train the YOLO model on the segmented scrolls using your dataset and configuration (`src/hebrew.yaml`, `src/hebrew_ft.yaml`).

 ---

-### 🔍 Predict & Visualize
+### Predict & Visualize

-- Use the prediction script to apply the trained YOLO model to new scroll images.
+- Use the `make_prediction.py` prediction script to apply the trained YOLO model to new scroll image and visualize while printing the predicted hebrew text.
-- Use `visualise_bounding_boxes.py` to overlay bounding boxes from label files onto images for inspection.
+- Use `yolo_recognizer.py` to execute the whole inference pipeline (line segmentation & detection).
+The predictions are stored in the output directory as .txt files.

 ---